Harsimrat Kaur Badal: Personal life

-Badal was born on 25 July 1966 to Satyajit and Sukhmanjus Majithia in Delhi.
+Badal was born on 25 July 1966 to Satyajit Singh Majithia and Sukhmanjus Majithia in Delhi.
 She did her schooling from Loreto Convent School, Delhi.
 She is a matriculate and holds a diploma in textile design.
 She married Sukhbir Singh Badal on 21 November 1991.
 The couple have two daughters and a son.
-Her brother Bikram Singh Majithia is a member of Shiromani Akali Dal, a former MLA from Majitha and an ex minister in the Punjab state government led by her father-in-law Parkash Singh Badal.
+Her brother Bikram Singh Majithia is a member of Shiromani Akali Dal, a former MLA from Majitha and an ex-minister in the Punjab state government led by her father-in-law Parkash Singh Badal.

-Political career
+Career

+Politics

 Badal started her political career with the 2009 Indian general election.
 She was elected to the 15th Lok Sabha from the Bathinda constituency after defeating Indian National Congress candidate Raninder Singh by 120,960 votes.
 Her first speech was on 3 December 2009, where she expressed her concern about the victims and survivors of the 1984 anti-Sikh riots.
 She was part of a project named "Nanhi Chhan" to save girl child and trees.
 Badal has been re-elected as an MP from Bathinda in 2014 having defeated Indian National Congress-People's Party of Punjab joint candidate, Manpreet Singh Badal.
 For this, she was appointed in the Modi government as State Minister for Food Processing.
 She got elected for 3rd time in a row from Bathinda in 2019 Lok Sabha election.
 She defeated the Congress candidate Amrinder Singh Raja Warring in a close fight with around 21,000 votes.

 In May 2019, she continued her Ministry of Food Processing Industries.

 She resigned from the cabinet on 17 September 2020 to protest against the new farm bills passed by the government.